Battle of Pinkie: Prelude

-Later during the day, Somerset sent a detachment with guns to occupy the Inveresk Slopes, which overlooked the Scottish position.
-During the night, Somerset received two more anachronistic challenges from Arran.
+Later on the same day, Somerset sent a detachment with guns to occupy the Inveresk Slopes, which overlooked the Scottish position.
+During the night, Somerset received two more challenges from Arran.
 One request was for Somerset and Arran to settle the dispute by single combat; another was for 20 champions from each side to decide the matter.
 Somerset rejected both proposals.

 Battle

 On the morning of Saturday, 10 September, Somerset advanced his army, seeking to position his artillery at Inveresk.
 In response Arran moved his army across the Esk by the "Roman bridge", and advanced rapidly to meet him.
 Arran may have seen movement in the English lines and assumed that the English were trying to retreat to their ships.
 Arran knew himself to be outmatched in artillery and therefore tried to force close combat before the English artillery could be deployed.

-Arran's left wing came under fire from English ships offshore.
+Arran's left wing came under fire from English ships offshore, including the Galley Subtle.
 Their advance meant that the guns at their former position could no longer protect them.
 They were thrown into disorder and pushed into Arran's own division in the centre.

 On the other flank, Somerset threw in his cavalry to delay the Scots' advance.
 The English cavalry was at a disadvantage, as they had left their horses' body armour at the camp.
 The Scottish pikemen drove them off, inflicting heavy casualties.
 Lord Grey himself was wounded by a pike thrust through his throat and into his mouth.
 At one point, Scottish pikemen surrounded Sir Andrew Flammack, the bearer of the King's Standard.
 He was rescued by Sir Ralph Coppinger, and managed to hold onto the standard, despite its staff breaking.

 The Scottish army was by now stalled and under heavy fire on three sides, from the ships, land artillery, arquebusiers and archers, to which they had no reply.
 When they broke, the English cavalry rejoined the battle following a vanguard of 300 experienced soldiers under the command of Sir John Luttrell.
 Many of the retreating Scots were slaughtered or drowned as they tried to swim the fast-flowing Esk or cross the bogs.

 The English eye-witness William Patten described the slaughter inflicted on the Scots;